 Let’s take a look at what the trucking industry has done over the last few years and where it’s headed.

-The trucking industry moved 11.84 billion tons of freight.
+- The trucking industry moves nearly 12 billion tons of freight worth $772B

-67% of goods moved between the U.S. and Canada are transported by trucks.
+- 67% of goods moved between the U.S. and Canada, and 83% with Mexico is transported by trucks.

-72% of freight transported in the U.S. is hauled by trucks.
+- 72% of all freight transported in the U.S. is hauled by trucks.

 *Source: American Trucking Association